 - memberships to construction organizations, unions, and business associations and leagues

 Contractors, subcontractors, and construction workers work full time, seasonally, or often have side jobs.
 To ensure you pay the correct amount of taxes, keep track of your "ordinary and necessary" expenses for each of your jobs should the IRS ask for documentation.

 - An ordinary expense is a common cost or expenditure, and a necessary expense is a useful and appropriate expense that helped you in your construction business or job.

 - Although it's called "necessary," the expense doesn't have to be indispensable to be deductible.
-For example, if you pursued continuing education in your field that wasn’t required and did not receive reimbursement, you can likely claim it.
+For example, if you pursued continuing education in your field that wasn’t required, you can likely claim it.

 With TurboTax Live Full Service Premium, have a dedicated expert uncover every tax deduction and file your investment and self-employment taxes for you.
 Backed by our Full Service Guarantee.

 You can also file taxes on your own with TurboTax Premium.
 We’ll search 500 tax deductions & credits to provide comprehensive coverage.